Tim Cain

-Timothy Cain (born August 25, 1965) is an American video game developer and YouTuber best known as the creator, producer, lead programmer and one of the main designers of the 1997 video game Fallout.
+Timothy Cain (born August 25, 1965) is an American video game developer best known as the creator, producer, lead programmer and one of the main designers of the 1997 video game Fallout.
 In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Early life, family and education

 Cain was born on August 25, 1965, and was raised in a suburb of Alexandria, Virginia.

-Cain attended college at the University of Virginia, followed by graduate school in California.
-In 1989, he received a Master's Degree in Computer Science at University of California, Irvine.
+His mother had worked for a local branch of the Judge Advocate General's Corps, and around 1979, his mother brought him along by invitation to get together with several high-ranking officers from the U.S. Navy to play Advanced Dungeons & Dragons.
+Cain loved the game after that and played it as a hobby with friends throughout his early years.
+He attended the University of Virginia, and in 1989 received a master's degree in computer science at University of California, Irvine.
+He continued following tabletop role playing games in college, using both the Dungeons & Dragons system as well as GURPS.

 Career

 Early work

 During his time in college, he helped a friend program a card game, Grand Slam Bridge, for CYBRON Corporation which was released in 1986.

 Interplay Entertainment

 Cain began working at Interplay Entertainment in 1991.
+Cain claimed that his voracious knowledge of Dungeons & Dragons helped secure the job, at one point asked if he knew what the term "THAC0" (to hit armor class 0) meant.
 The first game released with his involvement was The Bard's Tale Construction Set (1991) where he served as one of the game's programmers.
 He was also a programming consultant on Stonekeep (1995) and helped with coding for Star Trek: Starfleet Academy (1997).